 dMdt=-γM×Heff+αMM×dMdt, (1)

 where the second term is the relaxation term with the Gilbert damping constant α.
 This term increases with increasing temperature.
 In spin injection devices, such as a magnetic tunnel junction (MTJ) and a spin-valve (SV), the critical current for their magnetisation reversal via the STT is proportional to α.
 Smaller α also reduces the speed of the magnetisation reversal (but it increases the speed of domain wall motion in a racetrack memory).
-As shown in Fig. 1, in the conventional ferromagnets, Ni0.8Fe0.2 (permalloy) shows the smallest α of ~ 0.008.
-Here, α is induced by spin flips, which is intrinsically proportional to the density of states (DOS) at the Fermi level EF [4] and extrinsically proportional to interfacial spin flips typically caused by interfacial roughness and contaminations.
-A half-metallic ferromagnet with only one spin DOS at EF holds a great potential to reduce α further, achieving α to be even smaller than 0.001 in some Heusler alloys, such as Co1.9Mn1.1Si [5].
+In the conventional ferromagnets, Co0.25Fe0.75 shows the smallest α of (5 ± 1.8)×10-4 [4].
+Here, α is induced by spin flips, which is intrinsically proportional to the density of states (DOS) at the Fermi level EF [5] and extrinsically proportional to interfacial spin flips typically caused by interfacial roughness and contaminations.
+A half-metallic ferromagnet with only one spin DOS at EF holds a great potential to reduce α further, achieving α to be even smaller than 0.001 in some Heusler alloys, such as Co1.9Mn1.1Si [6].

 Figure 1.
 Relationship between the magnetic anisotropy constant Kueff and the Gilbert damping constant α.
 Single films, multilayers with heavy metals and half-metallic Heusler alloy films are shown in green open, blue closed and red open symbols.
 Heusler alloys with MgO and heavy metals are also shown in half-closed symbols.
-After [6],[7],[8],[9].
+After [7],[8],[9],[10].

 For the integration of such spintronic devices, large perpendicular magnetic anisotropy is also essential.
-In the conventional ferromagnets, Co shows the largest perpendicular anisotropy constant Kueff of 4.7106 erg/cm3, which can be further increased by attaching to a heavy metal, e.g., Pt and Pd, and/or MgO up to ~ 107 erg/cm3.
-As an alloy, FePt shows the largest Kueff ~ 1.6107 erg/cm3, however it has large α of ~ 0.06.
-Recently, Mn-Ga alloys, which is one of the Heusler alloys, have been reported to satisfy both large Kueff ~ 1.6107 erg/cm3 and low α ~ 0.007.
+In the conventional ferromagnets, Co shows the largest perpendicular anisotropy constant Kueff of 4.7105 J/m3 (4.7106 erg/cm3), which can be further increased by attaching to a heavy metal, e.g., Pt and Pd, and/or MgO up to ~ 106 J/m3 (107 erg/cm3).
+As an alloy, FePt shows the largest Kueff ~ 1.6106 J/m3 (1.6107 erg/cm3), however it has large α of ~ 0.06.
+Recently, Mn-Ga alloys, which is one of the Heusler alloys, have been reported to satisfy both large Kueff ~ 1.6106 J/m3 (1.6107 erg/cm3) and low α ~ 0.007.
 Further reduction in α while maintaining large Kueff is a challenge for the community.

 Large spin polarisation P is the third requirement for device applications as the spin generation efficiency of the spin injection is limited to < 30%.
 In the bulk form, Heusler alloys have been reported to achieve P=100% but not in their film form at room temperature to date.
-A large variety of Heusler alloys, including Co2MnZ (Z=Si, Ga, Ge and Sn), Co2CrZ (Z=Al and Ga) and Co2FeZ (Z=Al, Si, Ga and Ge), have been reported to show P~60% in their film form at room temperature [10], requiring further improvement in their interfacial smoothness and atomic ordering.
+A large variety of Heusler alloys, including Co2MnZ (Z=Si, Ga, Ge and Sn), Co2CrZ (Z=Al and Ga) and Co2FeZ (Z=Al, Si, Ga and Ge), have been reported to show P~60% in their film form at room temperature [11], requiring further improvement in their interfacial smoothness and atomic ordering.
 These properties can be controlled by annealing processes either during the film deposition or afterwards.
 Typically, the crystallisation of the Heusler alloys requires high annealing temperature Ta above 650K, which may not be compatible with the current BEOL process.
-Recently, the (110) plane has been reported to promote layer-by-layer crystallisation, which can reduce over 50% of the crystallisation energy [11].
-In SV consisting of W (10)/Co2FeAl0.5Si0.5 (12.5)/W (1.2)/Co2FeAl0.5Si0.5 (2.5)/Ta (2) (thickness in nm) deposited at 355K for 2 min, over 85% crystallisation into the B2 phase, which contains some atomic disordering between Co and Fe as compared with the perfectly ordered L21 phase, has been achieved but the corresponding giant magnetoresistance (GMR) ratio is not large [12].
+Recently, the (110) plane has been reported to promote layer-by-layer crystallisation, which can reduce over 50% of the crystallisation energy [12].
+In a SV consisting of W (10)/Co2FeAl0.5Si0.5 (12.5)/W (1.2)/Co2FeAl0.5Si0.5 (2.5)/Ta (2) (thickness in nm) deposited at 355K for 2 min, over 85% crystallisation into the B2 phase, which contains some atomic disordering between Co and Fe as compared with the perfectly ordered L21 phase, has been achieved but the corresponding giant magnetoresistance (GMR) ratio is not large [13].
 Further optimisation is required for device implementation.